Skip to main content

 The diagnosis of Chiari malformation is made after a physical examination and one or more of the following imaging tests:

-• Magnetic resonance imaging (MRI) exam – An MRI uses powerful radio waves and magnets to create a detailed picture of the brain, spinal cord or other organs.
+• Magnetic resonance imaging (MRI) An MRI uses powerful radio waves and magnets to create a detailed picture of the brain, spinal cord or other organs.
 These pictures can identify many different types of abnormalities in the brain and help in the diagnosis of your child’s particular form of Chiari malformation.
-MRI is a safe, painless test that produces detailed 3D images of structural differences in the brain that may be contributing to your child’s symptoms.
+MRI is a safe, painless test that produces detailed images of structural differences in the brain that may be contributing to your child’s symptoms.
 It can also provide images of the cerebellum and determine whether it extends into the spinal canal.
 MRI may require sedation in young children to help them stay still and comfortable.
 Your care team can discuss this further with you.

-• Computed tomography (CT) scan – A CT scan uses a series of X-rays to create a cross-sectional image of the body.
+• Computed tomography (CT) – A CT scan uses a series of X-rays to create a cross-sectional image of the body.
 The CT machine makes images that are more detailed than a regular X-ray.

 In a child with no symptoms, Chiari malformation may be diagnosed when imaging tests are done for other reasons.

-Chiari malformation Treatment
+Chiari malformation treatment

 At the Neuroscience Center, the goal of treatment is to stop symptoms from interfering with a child’s normal growth and development, with as few treatment-related side effects as possible.
 Treatment for Chiari malformation depends on the severity and characteristics of your child’s condition.
-Very severe Chiari malformations may be life-threatening.

-• Medical Management – If your child has no symptoms, your doctor will likely recommend no treatment other than regular physical examinations and MRIs to monitor the growth and development of your child’s brain, spinal cord, skull and backbones.
+• Medical Management If your child has no symptoms, your doctor will likely recommend no treatment other than regular physical examinations and MRIs to monitor the growth and development of your child’s brain, spinal cord, skull and backbones.
 If headaches or other types of pain are the primary symptom, your doctor may recommend pain medication.

 • Surgery – If your child has symptoms, they will likely need surgery to relieve pressure on the brain or to restore the normal flow of spinal fluid.
 The specific type of surgery your child’s doctor recommends will depend on: